The Ashguard

 Vex's Claim

 Pyrravex never had a rider.Every Claiming, every year, she stood on the obsidian cliffs of Ashvael, wings folded in judgment, flame ever smoldering at the base of her throat.
-She had watched cadet after cadet step forward—some bold, some reverent, all hoping to be the one.
+She had watched cadet after cadet step forward.
+Some bold, some reverent, all hoping to be the one.
 They brought gifts.
 Boasts.
 Bloodline claims.She turned from every single one.They called her unbondable.

 Too old.
 Too proud.
 Too dangerous.
 Some whispered she had simply grown beyond the need for a rider at all.